* Southwest/AirTran merger sheds light on American Air

 Many experts believe, however, that carriers can use alliances to cut costs and boost revenue without all the baggage of a merger.
 They also note that alliances preceded the Delta/Northwest and UAL/Continental mergers.

 American held talks with US Airways again after the United/Continental merger to lure its smaller rival into the Oneworld global alliance, people familiar with the matter said.
 Currently US Airways partners with United and Continental in the Star Alliance.

-American entered a code-share agreement with JetBlue this year allowing passengers to connect with one ticket to American’s international flights from New York and Boston.
+American entered an agreement with JetBlue this year allowing passengers to connect with one ticket to American’s international flights from New York and Boston.

 AMR: WE DON‘T NEED A MERGER

 American frequently spotlights its efforts to beef up international alliances to attract premium travelers.

 The carrier also plans to concentrate service in New York, Los Angeles, Chicago, Dallas/Fort Worth and Miami, all markets with heavy business traffic.

 These initiatives will pave the way for more than $500 million of annual revenue and cost benefits, the company said.

 Beverly Goulet, AMR’s vice president of corporate development, disputes the notion that business travelers pick airlines with the largest networks.
 The key, she said, is to be in the right cities.